anoopsarkar/nlp-class/project.md

 * Future Work
     * What could be fixed in your approach.
 What you did not have time to finish, but you think would be a useful addition to your project.

+### Submit your project on Coursys

+When you are ready to submit go to GitLab and select `New tag` to create a new tag.
+For `Tag name` use `project` and optionally write a `Message`.
+Then select `Create tag` to create this tag.

+Go to [Coursys]({{ site.coursys }}).
+Under the `Final Project` activity submit your git repository URL.
+It will look like this for some `USER` in your group called `g-GROUP`:

+    git@csil-git1.cs.surrey.sfu.ca:USER/nlpclass-1187-g-GROUP.git

+The instructions are provided in more detail in [Homework 0](hw0.html).

+That's it.
+You are done with your Final Project!

-## Grading system for the project
+## Grading of the Final Project

-The final projects will be graded using the following criteria:
+The final projects for this course will be graded using the following criteria:

 * Originality
 * Substance (amount of work done for the project)